top of page

 What do parents need to know about the Entrance Test?

-To be eligible for a place in Year 7 at one of Lincolnshire's grammar schools, children must demonstrate that they have reached the required standard for entry as determined by 11 plus testing.
+To be eligible for a place in Year 7 at one of Lincolnshire's grammar schools, children must demonstrate that they have reached the required standard for entry as determined by 11 Plus testing.
 The tests are normally taken early in the last year of primary school (Year 6).

 The Lincolnshire Consortium of Grammar Schools was created to coordinate Testing arrangements across the county.
 Currently, 13 out of the 14 grammar schools, together with King Edward VI Humanities College in Spilsby, which is a bilateral school, belong to the Consortium and follow the same Testing arrangements.
 Caistor Grammar School does not belong to the Consortium and administers its own tests.
-Parents who would like their children to take the 11 Plus will need to register for testing from January/February when their child is in Year 5.
+Parents who would like their children to take the 11 Plus will need to register for testing from January when their child is in Year 5.

 The Test